Housing & Dining

 Consistent with New York state guidelines for dining, and to ensure proper physical distancing, all dining halls are providing to-go service, touchless payment methods are in place and overall sanitation will continue to be an utmost priority.
 Limited in-person dining options are available using OpenTable.
 Visit Cornell Dining for additional details.

 Will the university provide food delivery if students are placed in quarantine or isolation housing?
 Will there be additional costs for food delivery?

-Students who are placed in quarantine or isolation housing will be provided food delivery at no additional cost.
+Students who are placed in quarantine or isolation housing will be provided access to meals at no additional cost.